-Variance, Major: A variance from the minimum Town's watershed protection rules that results in any one or more of the following:
+Variance, Major: A variance from the minimum statewide watershed protection rules that results in any one or more of the following:

 - 1. The relaxation by a factor greater than five percent of any buffer, density or built-upon area requirement under the high density option; - 2.
-Any variation in the design, maintenance, or operation requirements of approved stormwater management systems; - 3.
-The relaxation by a factor greater than 10 percent of any buffer, density or built-upon area requirement under the low density option.
+Any variation in the design, maintenance, or operation requirements of a wet detention pond or other approved stormwater management system; - 3.
+The relaxation by a factor greater than 10 percent, of any land management requirement under the low density option.

-Variance, Minor: A variance from the minimum Town's watershed protection rules that results in any one or more of the following:
+Variance, Minor: A variance from the minimum statewide watershed protection rules that results in any one or more of the following:

-- 1. The relaxation by a factor of up to, and including, five percent of any buffer, density or built-upon area requirement under the high density option; - 2.
-The relaxation by a factor up to, and including, 10 percent of any buffer, density or built-upon area requirement under the low density option.
+- 1. The relaxation by a factor of up to five percent of any buffer, density or built-upon area requirement under the high density option; - 2.
+The relaxation by a factor up to 10 percent of any management requirement under the low density option.